lnplp/Praat-scripts-for-drawing/README.md

 **pitch_draw.script** draws a pitch trace (top) and textgrid (bottom), with boundaries overlaying the pitch trace.

+**spectral_slice_draw.script** draws a spectrogram and an LPC spectrum taken at a user-specified time point.
+The time point is marked on the spectrogram.
+All objects apart from an input sound file are generated automatically.

 **spectro_draw.script** draws a spectrogram (top) and textgrid (bottom), with boundaries overlaying the spectrogram.
 The spectrogram is created automatically.

 **spectro_pitch_wave_draw.script** draws a spectrogram (top), pitch trace, waveform (middle) and textgrid (bottom), with boundaries overlaying everything.
 Spectrogram and pitch trace are generated automatically.